-Mount Jefferson Family Medicine providers Dr. Melinda Wonsick and Dr. Tara Burgher deliver babies at the Wilma Vannoy Birthing Center.
+Picture of Mount Jefferson Family Medicine providers, Dr. Melinda Wonsick and Dr. Tara Burgher dressed nicely while standing in front of The Wilma Vannoy Birthing Center sign smiling

 Wilma Vannoy Birthing Center

 The Wilma Vannoy Birthing Center has three rooms where you will be able to labor, deliver and recover.
 It is our goal for you to be able to stay in this room for your entire hospital stay; however, on rare occasions you may be asked to move to a room just outside the unit if we have had several deliveries.
 The birthing center is a locked unit to ensure the safety of your newborn.

 The unit provides care during pregnancy, labor, delivery and postpartum, as well as, newborn care.
 The unit is equipped with central monitoring, which enables staff to always be able to monitor both you and your baby even if not present in your room.

 Our nurses caring for you and your baby have almost a century of combined nursing experience.
 Nursing staff encourage you to keep them informed of any special requests for your labor and delivery.
 This helps ensure that you have the memorable experience that you planned, but at the same time realizing that labor is ever changing as circumstances change.

 As you prepare for your new arrival, we encourage you to review our 30-week OB packet